ericdelmermillen/genericEric_portfolio_server/README.md

 ### Authentication

-- **POST /api/auth/createuser**: Register a new user (not available via client: request must be made via postman, etc as it is not intended for the viewing public to be able to make accounts).
+- **POST /api/auth/createuser**: Register a new user (not available via client; request must be made via Postman, etc., as it is not intended for the viewing public to create accounts).
 - **POST /api/auth/loginuser**: Logs in a user and returns a JWT token and refreshToken (admin only).
-- **POST /api/auth/refreshtoken**: Returns new token and refreshToken if client token is expired but refreshToken is still valid allowing for user to stay logged in indefinetely as long as they are sending at least one request per day (admin only).
+- **POST /api/auth/refreshtoken**: Returns a new token and refreshToken if the client token is expired but the refreshToken is still valid, allowing the user to stay logged in indefinitely as long as they send at least one request per day (admin only).
-- **POST /api/auth/logoutuser**: Logout the user (admin-only).
+- **POST /api/auth/logoutuser**: Logs out the user (admin only).

 ---